-Michael K. Wall is a partner and an AV‑rated attorney by Martindale‑Hubbell®.
-Michael practices primarily in the areas of appellate law, business and commercial litigation, landlord/tenant law, and insurance defense.
+Before his passing in 2021, Michael K. Wall was a partner and an AV‑rated attorney by Martindale‑Hubbell®.
+He will always remain a significant part of the Firm’s legacy.
+Michael practiced primarily in the areas of appellate law, business and commercial litigation, landlord/tenant law, and insurance defense.

 A native of Utah, Michael received his B.A. degree in English with a minor in German from the University of Utah in 1981, magna cum laude, and his Juris Doctorate degree from the University of Utah College of Law in 1984 (top 15% of his class).
 Michael was a semi‑finalist in the Roger Traynor Moot Court Competition, which earned him a position on the National Moot Court team.
 He was also selected as a William O. Leary Scholar six times (the maximum number possible).
 As a law clerk in the Tax and Business Regulation Division of the Utah Attorney General’s Office, Michael participated in the revision of Utah’s Sales and Use Tax Code.

 After leaving the court, Michael practiced law privately in Carson City before joining Hutchison & Steffen in 1998.
-He also continues his participation as a lecturer on appellate practice.
+He also continued his participation as a lecturer on appellate practice.
 Michael has presented numerous CLE’s and presentations on appellate practice to various groups, including Nevada Supreme Court Seminars, the NJA, the NTLA, and he has been a regular lecturer for NBI.
-He is presently a member of the Nevada Supreme Court’s Bench Bar Committee, which provides advice and recommendations to the Court.
-He has served on various Supreme Court and District Court special committees, and has been involved in redrafting and studying multiple statutes and court rules.
-He is admitted to practice in both state and federal courts in Nevada and Utah.
+He was a member of the Nevada Supreme Court’s Bench Bar Committee, which provides advice and recommendations to the Court.
+He served on various Supreme Court and District Court special committees and was involved in redrafting and studying multiple statutes and court rules.
+He was admitted to practice in both state and federal courts in Nevada and Utah.

-Michael is married and has two children.
-In his free time, he enjoys reading, dining, attending plays and the opera, the beach and skiing, among other pastimes.
+Michael was married and had two children.
+In his free time, he enjoyed reading, dining, attending plays and the opera, the beach, and skiing, among other pastimes.

-- Acting as lead appellate counsel in case involving many large pharmacies and successfully defending district court decision regarding the scope of pharmacist liability to third parties injured by customers, making substantial law.
+Acting as lead appellate counsel in cases involving many large pharmacies and successfully defending district court decisions regarding the scope of pharmacist liability to third parties injured by customers, making substantial law.
 Sanchez ex rel.
 Sanchez v.
-Wal‑Mart Stores, Inc., ___ Nev. ___, 221 P.3d 1276 (2009).
+Wal‑Mart Stores, Inc., Nev. , 221 P.3d 1276 (2009).

-- Obtaining reversal of a district court order in an automobile accident involving claim of medical malpractice.
+Obtaining reversal of a district court order in an automobile accident involving a claim of medical malpractice.
 This case made substantial new law in Nevada concerning statutes of limitation in contribution and indemnity cases.
 Saylor v.
-Arcotta, ___ Nev. ___, 225 P.3d 1276 (2010).
+Arcotta, Nev., 225 P.3d 1276 (2010).

-- In addition, Mr. Wall has participated in numerous arbitrations on behalf of insurance carriers and their insureds and has limited the damages in those cases, and has tried dozens of cases in Justice Court.
+In addition, Mr. Wall participated in numerous arbitrations on behalf of insurance carriers and their insureds and had limited the damages in those cases, and tried dozens of cases in Justice Court.

-- Mr. Wall is regularly consulted for his experience in appellate litigation in various matters.
+Mr. Wall was regularly consulted for his experience in appellate litigation in various matters.